bdargan/cdk-email-forwarder/README.md

 # CDK SES Email Forwarder

-A CDK stack that allows sending and receiving email from *verified* addresses.
+Provide a stack that receives emails for a domain and forwards emails to *verified* addresses.

-sender -> ses -> recipient

-From and Reply-To are modified to the sender
+Email headers for From and Reply-To are modified when sent.
+Email attachments are supported (upto 10MB).

+## Stack creates
+* S3 bucket *- for email body and attachments*
+* SES Domain verification
+* SSM for shared config
+* Forwarder lambda
+* S3 auto delete lambda
+* Log retention lambda
+## Use cases
+* Email forwarding / aggregation

-## Setup
+## Setup *WIP*

+configure the stack in cdk.json.

+Then configure the SSM key.

 Update cdk.json to set context variables per stage:
 ```json